 - 1. PXE boot the computer to the SDS server (If needed, enable BIOS network boot option) or use bootable USB Flash drive with USB Ethernet adapter (See How to boot from Bootable USB Flash Drive with USB Ethernet adapter). - 2.
 From the Welcome screen, select "Imaging" then on the next page select "Create Image". - 3.
-Select the "Create new deployment image" option (the radio button will turn from grey to white) and enter the name of the image (there is no naming convention required). - a.
-To create a Static Image, check the option "Capture all kinds of volumes even if it is a Softthinks Recovery Partition" and select your compression format and Split size (WIM is the default format and 650 MB is the default, and recommended, split size) before clicking on Next button:
+In the menu screen, - a.
+Select the "Create new deployment image" option (the radio button will turn from grey to white) - b.
+Enter a description for the image (there is no naming convention required). - c.
+Check the option "Capture all kinds of volumes even if it is a Softthinks Recovery Partition" to create a Static Image or uncheck it for a Generic Image - d.
+Select your compression format (WIM is the default format, and the only one possible for Generic Image) - e.
+Set the split size o to "No split" (except if you want to put the image on optical media) - f.
+Click on the Next button 🕡